 Anxiety has a very unwelcome way of popping up when you least expect it.
 It could happen at a party, just when you were starting to have a good time.
 Or in the middle of the night, making it that much harder to get a blissful eight hours of sleep.
-And, for some, anxiety has a habit of rearing its ugly head in the early morning—just to make sure your day starts off on a really stellar note.
+And, for some, anxiety has a habit of rearing its ugly head in the early morning—just to make sure your day starts off on a really stellar note with a dose of morning anxiety.

 Why—why?!—does morning anxiety happen?
 And how do you get rid of it?
-Here, Robin and Gail Saltz, MD, an associate professor of psychiatry at the NY Presbyterian Hospital Weill-Cornell School of Medicine, give all the need-to-know facts including strategies for managing morning anxiety.
+Here, Robin and Gail Saltz, MD, an associate professor of psychiatry at the New York Presbyterian Hospital Weill-Cornell School of Medicine, give all the need-to-know facts, including strategies for managing morning anxiety.

 There's a difference between waking up and being in a bad mood because you don't feel like going to work and having actual morning anxiety.
-Here are the signs of the latter, according to Dr. Saltz:
+Here are the morning anxiety symptoms, according to Dr. Saltz:

 - A rush in adrenaline, such as a racing heart or increased jitteriness.